 The state of California has returned three paintings whose original Jewish owners were forced to sell them by the Nazis.

+They had ended up in the collection of news magnate William Randolph Hearst after being sold on by another gallery.
+The pictures are now back with the family of the Berlin couple they once belonged to.
+Californian Governor Arnold Schwarzenegger said: “Only recently did we find out the whole story with these works, and the story became more known to us.
+And soon as we discovered what the true story was, the state authorities acted very quickly to set things right.”
 The return of art plundered by the Nazis remains a controversial issue.
 More than three million paintings and objects were stolen from mostly private collections.
 Much of it remains unaccounted for, but a number of pieces are the subject of legal actions.